gnperdue/CheatSheets/Git.markdown

     git show {tag name}
     git checkout {tag name}                   # Check out a tag; end up left in a detached HEAD git checkout -b {branch name} {tag name}  # Check out a tag w/o being left in detached HEAD

+    git tag -a {tag name} {hash} -f           # update a tag to be forced to point at a new hash git push origin --tags -f                 # force the new tag onto the server

 ## Assign Blame

     git blame {file}